-For those wanting to try out the electric vehicle experience for a few days, the car rental agency EV Rentals, located in Richmond, rents the Chrysler Pacifica, Tesla Model S 75 and Tesla Model X 90D, all on our list of vehicles, and a couple of other plug-in hybrid vehicles.
+For those wanting to try out the electric vehicle experience for a few days, the car rental agency EV Rentals, located in Richmond, rents the Chevrolet Bolt, Tesla Model S100D, Model X100D, Model 3 and Model 3 Performance, all on our list of vehicles, and a couple of other plug-in hybrid vehicles.
 Plug-in Richmond members receive a 5% discount.

 Most owners charge their electric vehicles overnight at home.
 When the return trip exceeds the range of the vehicle, owners want to recharge the vehicle at the destination in less than an hour for the trip home.
 This requires an electric vehicle with Level 3 charging capability and a Level 3 public charging station at the destination which can usually recharge the battery to 80% capacity in a half hour.
 While a rapidly increasing number of Level 3 charging stations are being installed, Level 2 charging is more widely available and takes about 4 hours for most electric vehicles with a fully depleted battery.

-The EPA combined city/highway electric range rating shown in the vehicle listing is reduced as speed of the vehicle increases.
+The EPA combined city/highway electric range rating shown in the vehicle listing is reduced for highway only driving at 110 km/h by about 15%.
 Climbing mountains also reduces range although about 70% is recovered when descending through regenerative braking.

 No reduction in range is included in the chart for use of the vehicle's heating and air conditioning systems and loss of battery efficiency outside the ideal outside operating temperature of 15-25°C. Use of these systems and loss of battery efficiency will reduce range on average by 10% for an outside temperature of 5°C or 30°C.